-Cheung presided over the prestigious magazine’s launch thirteen years ago and has seen it become the most influential fashion publication in the world’s biggest fashion market, featuring the work of the world’s top photographers, models and stylists.
-Through Vogue China’s phenomenal influence and integrity, Angelica has garnered unmatched industry clout, respect and admiration throughout the global luxury industry.
+Cheung presided over the prestigious magazine’s launch thirteen years ago and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
+Vogue China’s phenomenal influence and industry clout has gained her respect and admiration throughout the global luxury industry.

-Cheung is regularly called upon to share her insights into China luxury, and to tell the story of how Vogue China became one of the world’s most respected magazine start-ups.
-Under Cheung’s stewardship, Vogue China has championed Chinese models and designers, as well as covers featuring internationally-renowned names such as supermodels Kate Moss, Gisele Bündchen, Gigi Hadid and Bella Hadid, Kendall Jenner, movie stars Nicole Kidman and Scarlett Johansson and designer Victoria Beckham.
+Cheung is regularly called upon to share her insightful thoughts on China luxury, and to tell the story of how Vogue China became one of the world’s most successful magazine start-ups.
+Under Cheung’s stewardship, Vogue China has championed Chinese models and designers, as well as featuring covers with internationally-renowned names such as supermodels Kate Moss, Gisele Bündchen, Gigi Hadid and Bella Hadid, Kendall Jenner, movie stars Nicole Kidman and Scarlett Johansson and designer Victoria Beckham.

-The monthly Vogue China boasts an astonishing print readership of 1.3 million.
-The magazine’s mobile products have another 1.3 million daily users, with more than six million people following on social media.
-Cheung’s personal account on the widely-read Chinese weibo platform has around 5 million followers.
+The monthly Vogue China boasts a readership of 2 million.
+The magazine’s mobile products have another 1.3 million daily users, with more than 12 million people following on Chinese social media accounts.
+Cheung’s personal account on the widely-read weibo platform has around 5 million followers.
 In addition to the main Vogue China magazine and social media channels, Cheung also launched the hugely popular Vogue Me, aimed at millennials, and Vogue Film, which has featured all the Chinese A-list movie stars.

-Chef & Restaurateur: A graduate in Law and English Literature from the prestigious Peking (Beijing) University, and holder of an MBA from the University of South Australia, she began her journalistic career in Hong Kong, where she became editor-in-chief of Marie Claire, later moving to Shanghai to take the helm of the Chinese edition of Elle.
+Education: Cheung, a graduate in Law and English Literature from the prestigious Peking (Beijing) University, and holder of an MBA from the University of South Australia, began her journalistic career in Hong Kong, where she became editor-in-chief of Marie Claire, later moving to Shanghai to take the helm of the Chinese edition of Elle.